mrheinen/lophiid/docs/GEOIPLOCATION.md

-As part of the whois lookup logic, the Lophiid backend can also lookup geo IP information from the offline and free Max Mind databases.
+As part of the whois lookup logic, the Lophiid backend can also lookup geo IP information from the offline and free MaxMind databases.
 To make use of this you will first need to download the MaxMind databases and store them in a directory accessible for Lophiid.